 All children need to be in school every day to achieve their best.
-Of course, we understand when a child is too poorly to attend school and in this case we ask you please to telephone the school office to let them know that your child is unwell, otherwise an unauthorised absence mark will be placed in your child’s attendance records for the sessions they are absent.
+Of course, we understand when a child is too poorly to attend school and in this case we ask you please to telephone the school office to let them know that your child is unwell, and send a letter or email the office explaining the reason for this absence, otherwise an unauthorised absence mark will be placed in your child’s attendance records for the sessions they are absent.

 I would like to take my child out of school to go on holiday.
 What do I need to do?

 In the past, headteachers were allowed to to grant up to 10 days leave of absence per year for the purpose of a family holiday during term time in “special circumstances”.
 Additionally, Headteachers could grant extended leave for more than ten school days in exceptional circumstances.
 (The Education (Pupil Registration) (England) Regulations 2006 ).